 Third, Protect Yourself

 As you achieve financial freedom, you need to protect the wealth you’re building from unforeseen circumstances.
 You need insurance that covers you when life happens.
-Of course, an emergency fund is essential, and you’ll also need other insurances to keep you solvent in the event of a crisis.
+Of course, an emergency fund is essential.
+But you’ll also need other insurances to keep you solvent in the event of a crisis.
 Let’s take a look at what you need below…

 Build an Emergency Fund

 A cash emergency fund is crucial to your financial well-being.
 Why?
 Because there is always a financial emergency lurking around the corner.
+It could be a broken washer, or it could be a pandemic that's devastating to yoru finances.
 It’s not a matter of if, but when it will happen.

 Maybe the transmission goes out on your car.
 Or your refrigerator dies.
 Or your kid breaks his arm.
 Or you lose your job.
 You need to have cash quickly available to deal with it instead of going into debt.
 As I mentioned above, debt is a loser’s game.
 The more you self-insure against the inevitable disaster, the better able you are to achieve financial freedom for your life.